 Unless otherwise specified, any piece of department-issued equipment must be reported as lost/missing/stolen immediately upon discovery.
-This includes but is not limited to firearm, badge, hat wreath, ballistic helmet, cellular phone, ECD, portable radio, and department identification card.
+This includes but is not limited to a firearm, a badge, a hat wreath, a ballistic helmet, a cellular phone, an ECD, a portable radio, and a department identification card.
 Officers will complete an incident or supplemental report, notify their direct supervisor, and contact the Inspection Unit.